 I once read a story about an old, and I mean decades old, couple.
 They met one sunny afternoon, had a cup of tea together with some friends, and after that he walked her home and BANG! he asked her to marry him.
 She said YES and they lived happily ever after.
 He used to tell the story many times after all those years, everybody knew it and enjoyed the satisfied smiles on their faces, and the complicity they shared.

 How much luck do you need to be the subject of such story?
 It seems to me that you would need a lot of luck!
-And I mean like "winning the lottery" kind of a "LOT".
+I mean like "winning the lottery" kind of a "LOT".
 How many of us have ever experienced such a thing?
 Not too many, I guess.
 Most of us will work every day to support ourselves.
-And also most of us need to kiss many frogs before finding the prince, and even if you find it, you don't know if he won't become a frog again.
+And also most of us need to kiss many frogs before finding the prince, and even if you find him, you don't know if he will become a frog again.

 But how bad is to work every day to make a living?
-To make efforts for the rest of your life to support yourself, to have the freedom to enjoy life even if you didn't win the lottery's big prize?
+To make effort for the rest of your life to support yourself, to have the freedom to enjoy life even if you didn't win the lottery's big prize?
 You can find satisfaction in work, and if you really want it, you can do lot of things to enrich your life every day.
-You may find also that even what you imagined you want to do can't make you really happier, either.
+You may find also that even what you dreamed you want to do can't make you really happier, either.